krafta-visio/nikon-flexible-color-creator/README.md

-# Nikon Picture Profile & Lightroom/ACR Preset Editor
+# Nikon Flexible Color Profile Editor + Lightroom/ACR Preset Creator

 This is a web-based application that allows users to **import, edit, and export** **Nikon Picture Profile (NP3)** files, making them compatible with **Nikon cameras** and **NX Studio** software.